Challenging Wildlife Services for Violating NEPA

 The Animal Legal Defense Fund filed a lawsuit against the U.S. Department of Agriculture’s Wildlife Services, arguing the wildlife-killing agency failed to reconsider the environmental effects of killing wildlife.

-The Animal Legal Defense Fund filed a lawsuit against the U.S. Department of Agriculture’s Wildlife Services, for failing to comply with the National Environmental Policy Act (NEPA) by considering the current science about the harm lethal “wildlife management” methods cause to native Californian wildlife, including coyotes, foxes, and bobcats.
+On August 27, 2019, the Animal Legal Defense Fund filed a lawsuit against the U.S. Department of Agriculture’s Wildlife Services, for failing to comply with the National Environmental Policy Act (NEPA) by considering the current science about the harm lethal “wildlife management” methods cause to native Californian wildlife, including coyotes, foxes, and bobcats.
 The lawsuit, filed with the Center for Biological Diversity and Project Coyote, asks the court to order that Wildlife Services update its outdated environmental analysis to comply with NEPA.

 This lawsuit involves Wildlife Services’ program in California’s “Sacramento District,” including Colusa, El Dorado, Lake, Marin, Napa, Placer, Sacramento, Solano, Sonoma, and Yolo counties.
 In this district, Wildlife Services is relying on an environmental analysis that is more than two decades old.
 The lawsuit argues this reliance on an outdated environmental analysis contravenes NEPA.
 This federal law requires the agency to reevaluate the environmental effects of its program in light of significant new circumstances and information showing its methods are no longer consistent with sound science, and state and federal laws.